Home for the Holidays

 Please send letters in one of the following ways:

-With the theme, “Inside Santa’s Workshop,” Sabetha’s annual Window Opening is set for 6 to 9 p.m.
+With the theme, “Holly Jolly Christmas,” Sabetha’s annual Window Opening is set for 6 to 9 p.m.
 Friday, Nov.
-24.
+23.

-Throughout the evening, attendees can shop at downtown businesses, visit vendors along the downtown streets or at the Christmas Market at Sabetha City Hall, take a horse-drawn wagon ride and much more.
+Throughout the evening, attendees can shop at downtown businesses, visit vendors along the downtown streets or at the Christmas Market at Sabetha City Hall, take a trolley ride and much more.

-Santa Claus will arrive at City Hall by fire truck at Sabetha City Hall at 6 p.m., sponsored by Sabetha Chamber of Commerce.
+Santa Claus will arrive by fire truck at Sabetha City Hall at 6 p.m.
 After his arrival, he will be available for photo opportunities inside the large commission room at City Hall, until 8 p.m.
+After visiting Santa, take a stroll to Aberle Ford to meet two of Santa’s reindeer.
+Visitors also can bring the reindeer a carrot to put in their feed bucket.

 Local music groups will provide musical entertainment.
 Sabetha High School Odyssey and Infinity will perform at the corner of Main and 11th Streets at 6:15 p.m.